-2 (a) A dissolved cooperative association that has completed winding up may deliver to the 3 [Secretary of State] for filing a statement of termination that states: 4 (1) the name of the association; and (2) the date of filing of its initial articles of organization.
-5 6 (b) The filing of a statement of termination does not itself terminate the cooperative 7 association.
-Reporters' Note 8 9 This is consistent with the MBCA but in the MBCA the statement of dissolution is 10 required.
-In ULPA (2001), there is no statement of dissolution, rather the certificate is amended.
-Under ULPA (2001) these are basically notice filings.
-There is a very real question concerning 11 the legal effect of the statement of termination.
-12 13 14 This Section was formerly numbered Section 207.
-Subsection (b) is new to the February 15 2006 draft.
-16 17 There was discussion at the 2004 annual meeting suggesting that the statement of termination was a throwback to older versions of the MBCA and that this Act should follow the 18 current MBCA provisions for filing the articles of dissolution.
-Because this is an unincorporated 19 20 entity, however, it (now at least) follows ULPA (2001).
+1 2 SECTION 1115.
+STATEMENT OF TERMINATION.
+3 (a) A dissolved cooperative association that has completed winding up may deliver to the 4 [Secretary of State] for filing a statement of termination that states: 5 (1) the name of the association; and 6 (2) the date of filing of its initial articles of organization.
+7 (b) The filing of a statement of termination does itself not terminate the cooperative 8 association.
+9 Reporters' Note 10 11 This Section was formerly numbered Section 207.
+Subsection (b) is new to the February 2006 draft.
+12 13 14 15 16 17 18 19 There was discussion at the 2004 annual meeting suggesting that the statement of termination was a throwback to older versions of the MBCA and that this Act should follow the current MBCA provisions for filing the articles of dissolution.
+Because this is an unincorporated entity, however, it (now at least) follows ULPA (2001).
 No filing is required under this provision nor in this article requiring a filing for dissolution or winding-up.
-This statement is 21 simply an elective statement that may be filed.
-The November 2004 draft more closely followed 22 ULLCA (1996).
-23 24 25 Termination is a very different creature than dissolution.
+This statement is simply an elective statement that may be filed.
+The November 2004 draft more closely followed ULLCA (1996).
+20 21 22 Termination is a very different creature than dissolution.
 Upon termination the entity, and its liability shield, ends.
-26 27 28 Several questions should be addressed by the Committee: 29 30 (1) a prior draft included a third item in the list providing for the addition of any other information: 31 32 33 (2) the placement of this Section (and Section 1114) here rather than in Article 2; and, most importantly 34
+23 24 25 Several questions should be addressed by the Committee: 26 27 28 (1) a prior draft included a third item in the list providing for the addition of any other information; 29 30 31 (2) the placement of this Section (and Section 1114) here rather than in Article 2; and, most importantly 32 33 34 (3) the effect of filing such a statement.
+For example, ULPA (2001) expressly provides (Section 103) for the effect of its filing (e.g., constructive notice?
+ULPA says it is after it has been filed for 90 days).
+See Section 1114.
+The latter is an issue in at least two practical